FR F1: Design

 The free-floating barrels are 554mm (~21.8in) long and have a right-hand twist with four grooves following a pitch of 300.
 In order to reduce weight, a relatively light barrel profile was chosen, which made the rifle more prone to point-of-impact shift from the heat buildup of extended firing sessions.
 This was deemed an acceptable consequence, as a lightweight rifle was prioritized.

-The standard muzzle device is an two-piece adjustable four-slot flash hider, fitted with a sleeve on the barrel.
+The standard muzzle device is a two-piece adjustable four-slot flash hider, fitted with a sleeve on the barrel.
 For further accuracy tuning, the barrel has long threading to be used with a locking nut on the muzzle device in order to modify its position along the barrel, and hence influence the harmonic resonance behavior of the barrel.
 Best accuracy was found when the slots of the flash hider were aligned with the grooves of the rifling, and a specific tool for this was made.
 Overall accuracy of the weapon is very good, with some of the best shooters achieving sub-MOA accuracy at 200m.

 Standard steel 10-round detachable box magazines had a rubber base pads which allowed the weapon to be placed hastily with less noise and risk of damage.
 A leather carrying strap completed the weapon system.

 During its long service, the FR-F1 was equipped with various other optics such as 1.5-6x and 2.5-10x German scopes from Schmidt & Bender and Carl Zeiss AG, French Scrome optics, as well as Sopelem OB 50 night-vision devices for nighttime shooting.
 By 1976, every rifle in use with GIGN was equipped with a Zeiss scope.